-If by virtue of the date by which a decision must be taken Rule 15 (general exception) cannot be followed, then the decision can only be taken if the decision taker (if an individual) or the chair of the body making the decision, obtains the agreement of the chair of the Overview and Scrutiny Committee that the taking of the decision cannot be reasonably deferred.
-If there is no chair of the Overview and Scrutiny Committee, or if the chair is unable to act, then the agreement of the chair of the Council, or in his/her absence the vice-chair of the Council will suffice.
+If by virtue of the date by which a decision must be taken Rule 15 (general exception) cannot be followed, then the decision can only be taken if the decision taker (if an individual) or the chairmanchair of the body making the decision, obtains the agreement of the chairmanchair of the Overview and Scrutiny Committee that the taking of the decision cannot be reasonably deferred.
+If there is no chairmanchair of the Overview and Scrutiny Committee, or if the chairmanchair is unable to act, then the agreement of the chairman of the Council, or in his/her absence the vvice-chairman of the Council will suffice.